kenklin/2jsonj/README.md

 to the Google Maps [Geocoding](https://developers.google.com/maps/documentation/geocoding/) API to obtain their latitude and longitude.
 These are then made into Google Maps Markers.
-- The Google [Maps](https://developers.google.com/maps/documentation/javascript/reference#Map) API is called one more time to place the Markers onto a map of Philadelphia with some drop animation.
+- The Google [Maps](https://developers.google.com/maps/documentation/javascript/reference#Map) API is called one more time to drop the Markers onto a map of Philadelphia with some drop animation.

 [**Try me**](http://kenlin.com/x/2json/philadelphia-red-light-camera-locations.html)